-In a hypothetical May-December marriage with a 15 year age difference, where both spouses retire when the older partner turns age 65, those savings may need to support the younger spouse from age 50 through 100 – half a century.
-(Mortality projections are imperfect, but given medical advances, many financial advisors today suggest that their clients have enough money set aside to cover their living expenses in retirement through at least age 100.)
+In a hypothetical May-December marriage with a 15-year age difference, where both spouses retire when the older partner turns age 65, those savings may need to support the younger spouse from age 50 through 100 – half a century.
+(Mortality projections are imperfect, but given medical advances, many financial professionals today suggest that their clients have enough money set aside to cover their living expenses in retirement through at least age 100.)

 There are ways, however, to help make one’s money last:

-So-called longevity annuities, more properly known as deferred income annuities (DIA), provide guaranteed ongoing income starting at an agreed upon age, as long as premiums are paid on time.
+So-called longevity annuities, more properly known as deferred income annuities (DIA), provide guaranteed ongoing income starting at an agreed-upon age, as long as premiums are paid on time.
 But such a vehicle is not the right solution for everyone.
-A financial advisor can help you determine whether a DIA may be right for you.
+A financial professional can help you determine whether a DIA may be right for you.

 Many older Americans also still have pension plans available through work or a former employer, which provide a guaranteed monthly income.
 That can be a lifeline for a surviving spouse.
 The pension holder would have to claim a “joint and survivor benefit,” however, which yields a lesser monthly income payment than they would receive under a “single life benefit.”
 But the survivor benefit option guarantees that the surviving spouse will continue to receive a benefit if the pension holder dies first.

 Social Security claiming strategies may also help insulate younger spouses from the threat of outliving their assets.